smartnsoft/FlappyTranslator/README.md

 A Flutter internationalized strings generator which automatically imports localization strings from a CSV file.

 This is especially useful as any team member can work on a CSV file, with the translations imported into the project with the use of a simple terminal command.
-This contracts starkly to the default i18n approach in which dart files need to be manually for new keys and languages.
+This contrasts starkly to the default i18n approach in which dart files need to be manually for new keys and languages.

 ## Getting Started